hodyroff/scs-training/registry/registry.md

     - Routes traffic to the core, portal, jobservice, and registry components
     - Can be a simple NGINX ingress or external L4/L7 load balancer
 - Trying out HA deployment in KinD
-  - Create a multinode KinD cluster
+  - Create a multi-node KinD cluster

   ```bash
   cat <<EOF > kind-multinode.yaml